Ialpug

-The Ialpug (Râul Ialpug, Ялпуг) is a river that crosses Moldova and the Odesa Oblast of Ukraine.
+The Ialpug (Râul Ialpug) or Yalpuh (Ялпуг) is a river that crosses Moldova and the Odesa Oblast of Ukraine.

 The river is a left tributary of the Danube, the Black Sea basin.
 It flows into Lake Yalpuh.
 The largest settlements in the Yalpug valley are Comrat (Moldova) and Bolgrad (Ukraine).

 In order to reduce the negative impact of floods and efficient water use, reservoirs were built on the river in the 20th century.
 The main anthropogenic impact on the state of the river is exerted by industrial and economic facilities located in its valley.
 The water of the Yalpug river is polluted with sulfates and chlorides.

 History

 The name of the river is of Turanian, probably Polovtsian origin.
 In the Polovtsian language, the adjective jalpy meant "wide, sprawling", "ahead, shallow".

 In his paper Descriptio Moldaviae, written in Latin 1714–1716, the scholar voivode Dimitrie Cantemir thus describes this river: "Cahulul, Salcia and Ialpuhul, which are in Moldavia and Bessarabia, increase the Danube.
 Of the latter, only the Ialpuh flows without consistency, the others are more stable than flowing."